 However, as per a study at Harvard: 95% of employees who asked their supervisors for a deadline extension were granted one.
 Furthermore, 59.9% of employees reported that the deadline for the task that they most recently asked an extension for was set based on the preferences of their supervisor, team members, or themselves as opposed client preferences or external deadlines that would be difficult to adjust for.
 Extension requests might therefore be a powerful means to gain time, reduce time pressure, and improve the quality of one’s work.

 So how do we make extension requests productive?

 Don’t Wait Until the Last Minute

-Another thing that you should make sure is that you put across a genuine reason for getting the extension.
+It is extremely important to make sure that you present a genuine reason for requesting an extension.
 Got another high priority project where shit started hitting the fan and needs your attention.
 That’s usually a good reason for extension requests.

 Set a Reasonable New Deadline

 As mentioned before, extension requests are not evil.
 However, consider this scenario: You mail your supervisor that you will need another day to deliver the milestone and a day after you send another mail requesting extension of another day on top of it.
 Needless to say, this is one of the best ways to make the deadlines work against you and hence result in stress.